Supertext/polylang-supertext/README.md

 This plugin allows the user to send a WordPress post or page to Supertext for translation.
 Once completed, the translation will be automatically inserted into a new page or post in your WordPress installation.
-This works for every post type that is translatable by Polylang.
+This works for every post type that is translatable by Polylang or WPML.

 Supertext can translate content, titles, excerpts, image captions, shortcode arguments and custom fields.
-Simply order a translation instead of creating a new page with Polylang.
+Simply order a translation instead of creating a new page.
 You will be presented with services, prices and deadlines.
 Select the right one for you and you'll be notified by email once your translated page or post has been uploaded to your website.

 **Please note**